 Go over the stile heading downhill for a short distance.
 Cross the footbridge, ignore the marked path on the left and turn right on the field-edge path waymarked as the Maldon Millennium Way.
 The path can be rather indistinct here, especially with the full growth of summer, but it simply follows the edge of the field to a road, Tom Tit Lane, passing a pond on the right.

 (9) Turn left on the road passing Woodham Walter Primary School, dropping gradually down the hill.
-At the Queen Victoria pub, cross the road to take Top Road.
-At Brook Close. continue ahead on Top Road until reaching Little Baddow Road.
-Turn left and walk back to the departure point.(D/A)
+At the Queen Victoria pub, cross the road to take Top Road until reaching Little Baddow Road and the departure point.(D/A)